 Lemon Buttercream Frosting

-- In the bowl of a stand mixer, beat the softened vegan butter and shortening for 3 to 4 minutes until fluffy and light in color.
+- In the bowl of a stand mixer, beat the softened butter and shortening for 3 to 4 minutes until fluffy and light in color.

 - Add a third of the powdered sugar and continue beating.
 Scrape the sides and bottom of the bowl with a spatula before each addition.
 After adding all of the sugar, taste to see if it's sweet to your liking.
 Add more sugar if you'd like.